HDeryaSenli/sql-portfolio/README.md

-# sql-portfolio
+# sql-notes
-My humble SQL portfolio
+My humble SQL notes on certain subjects.

-# Database Validation - Constraints
+# Database Validation - Row-Level
 In this repo I'll explain about different data validations in postgreSQL as far as I know.
 First of all let's simply explain what is database validation and what is the point?